Skip to contents

 References

 Fried, Eiko I, Marloes B Eidhof, Sabina Palic, Giulio Costantini, Hilde M Huisman-van Dijk, Claudi LH Bockting, Iris Engelhard, Cherie Armour, Anni BS Nielsen, and Karen-Inge Karstoft.
 2018.
-“Replicability and Generalizability of Posttraumatic Stress Disorder (Ptsd) Networks: A Cross-Cultural Multisite Study of Ptsd Symptoms in Four Trauma Patient Samples.”
+“Replicability and Generalizability of Posttraumatic Stress Disorder (PTSD) Networks: A Cross-Cultural Multisite Study of PTSD Symptoms in Four Trauma Patient Samples.”
 Clinical Psychological Science 6 (3): 335–51.

-Gelman, Andrew, and others.
-2013.
-“Two Simple Examples for Understanding Posterior P-Values Whose Distributions Are Far from Uniform.”
-Electronic Journal of Statistics 7: 2595–2602.
+Gelman, Andrew et al. 2013.
+“Two Simple Examples for Understanding Posterior p-Values Whose Distributions Are Far from Uniform.”
+Electronic Journal of Statistics 7: 2595–2602. https://doi.org/10.1214/13-ejs854.

 Herdin, Markus, Nicolai Czink, Hüseyin Ozcelik, and Ernst Bonek.
 2005.
-“Correlation Matrix Distance, a Meaningful Measure for Evaluation of Non-Stationary Mimo Channels.”
-In 2005 Ieee 61st Vehicular Technology Conference, 1:136–40.
-IEEE.
+“Correlation Matrix Distance, a Meaningful Measure for Evaluation of Non-Stationary MIMO Channels.”
+In 2005 IEEE 61st Vehicular Technology Conference, 1:136–40.
+IEEE. https://doi.org/10.1109/vetecs.2005.1543265.

-Meng, Xiao-Li, and others.
-1994.
-“Posterior Predictive \(p\)-Values.”
+Meng, Xiao-Li et al. 1994.
+“Posterior Predictive pp-Values.”
 The Annals of Statistics 22 (3): 1142–60.

 Newman, Mark EJ.
 2003.
 “Mixing Patterns in Networks.”
 Physical Review E 67 (2): 026126.